MarioChao/corCTF-Writeups/corCTF2022/misc/kcehc-ytinas.md

 # Introduction

-Kcehc Ytinas is a challenge based on sanity check.
+Kcehc Ytinas is a challenge based on sanity checks.

 Sanity check is a simple test that checks for obvious errors.<br>
 This check is often done to determine whether something that occurred is possible or not.